Billionaires are doing better than ever. Why isn't their philanthropy trickling down?

 Top-heavy philanthropy favors bigger charities that already have sophisticated major donor programs, the capacity to manage and implement gifts of enormous size, as well as the infrastructure to accommodate gifts of appreciated stock and high-value noncash assets.
 This may put smaller, more independent, and potentially more innovative and nimble organizations at a disadvantage.

-In other words, high-dollar philanthropy more often looks like equity billionaire David Booth’s $300 million gift to the already-very-rich University of Chicago’s business school—now the Booth School of Business—rather than a big check for scrappy youth organizations, prison abolitionists or hyper-local environmental justice groups like those backed by Resist, a non-profit that makes modest grants to grassroots organizers.
+In other words, high-dollar philanthropy more often looks like equity billionaire David Booth’s $300 million gift to the already-very-rich University of Chicago’s business school—now the Booth School of Business—rather than a big check for scrappy youth organizations, prison abolitionists or hyper-local environmental justice groups like those backed by Resist, a nonprofit that makes modest grants to grassroots organizers.
 From 2017 to 2018, the Chronicle of Philanthropy found that giving to the 100 biggest charities grew 11 percent, even as giving fell overall.
 Nonprofit Quarterly says we live in an age of “philanthropic plutocracy.”
 And since 1985, according to Berkeley’s Zucman, foundation wealth has grown by more than half as a share of household income.
 Foundations now hold more than $1 trillion in assets, he writes.

-Charity rules, drawn up in 1917 to benefit the Gilded Age rich, worked best in the post-war years, when millions more Americans had cash to throw around—which they did, consistently, at a rate of around 2 percent of their incomes.
+Charity rules, drawn up in 1917 to benefit the Gilded Age rich, worked best in the postwar years, when millions more Americans had cash to throw around—which they did, consistently, at a rate of around 2 percent of their incomes.
 But when those incomes stagnated, charities leaned more and more on Walmart heirs parking billions in family foundations and dodging capital gains while they vote with their wallets.
 Are we really better off for that?

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.